arnoo/git-deliver/README.md

 The current version's clone is used through a "current" symlink, which is switched once the new version is ready, to make the delivery "atomic".

 A delivery is done in stages.
-Between each stage, Bash scripts can be run to adapt the delivery process to the project.
+At each stage, Bash scripts can be run, that can be tailored to the project.
+Commonly used script sets can be shared in the form of "presets".

 Installation